-Join Joel Bradley for an in-depth discussion in this video Using the exercise files, part of Up and Running with Substance Designer.
+Join Joel Bradley for an in-depth discussion in this video Using the exercise files, part of Learning Substance Designer.

 - If you are a premium member of the lynda dot com online training library, you have access to a complete set of exercise files that can be used to follow along with the lessons in this course.
 These are located in the exercise files folder, which I have placed on my desktop.
 You can of course feel free to place this folder and its accompanying files anywhere you like.
 There are substance package files to go along with most of the movies in the course.
 And these reside in subfolders located inside the chapter files folder, each folder set having been correspondingly named for the relevant chapter and video.